-Centers for Disease Control and Prevention.
-Easy to use topic list.
+Centers for Disease Control and Prevention (CDC) index A to Z. Easy to use topic list.
 The CDC is one of the major operating divisions of the Department of Health and Human Services (HHS).
 It serves as the national focus for developing and applying disease prevention and control, environmental health, and health promotion and health education activities designed to improve the health of the people of the United States.
 CDC maintains active surveillance of diseases and works round the clock, 24/7, to protect against threats to our health, safety and security.

 CDC site in Spanish, Espanol